 Solar power converts energy from the sun into electricity using photovoltaic (PV) cells.
 Solar panels packed with PV cells are mounted on roofs or walls to catch sunlight.
 A pitched roof in a sport that gets a lot of sun works best.

 The electricity passes through a solar inverter to change it from alternating current (AC) to direct current (DC) which can be used within the home.

 If solar panels produce more electricity than you use, you can feed the excess back into the grid, and get paid for it.

-The average cost of a 4kW solar power system is £6,200 (including VAT at 5%).
-Costs will vary depending on the nature of the site and size of the system.
+The average cost of a 4.2kWp solar power system is £6,500.
+But price will vary depending on the nature of the site and size of the system.

-Larger systems (up to 4kWh) are more expensive to buy, but they work out more cost-effective in the long run by generating more power.
+Larger systems are more expensive to buy, but they work out more cost-effective in the long run by generating more power.

-A solar power system should last 25 years or more, although the inverter may need to be replaced sooner than this at a cost of around £800.
+A solar power system should last 25 years or more, although the inverter may need to be replaced sooner than this at a cost of around £600 to £800.

 A solar power system pays for itself in the long term through savings in your energy bill, with the potential to produce a profit by selling power to the grid.
 Solar power also gives you access to an independent energy source during power cuts, not to mention the satisfaction of knowing you are helping the environment.

 The amount you save on bills each year will depend on how much electricity you use.
 People who are home during the day typically save more than people who are out throughout the day.